SimModer/wolfpack-localization-Georgian/README.md

 ### Current Status
 Currently, we’re focusing on translating the **menu** text.
 In update 0.27, we’ve added an experimental version where a game file is replaced, but don’t worry—this file will still be available as a backup here.
 Some translations may be missing or appear late in the menu, so please bear with us as we refine this process.

-## How to Install
-We’re working on a video tutorial to guide you through the installation process.
-Stay tuned!

 ## Contributors
 A special thanks to our brave crew members who’ve already contributed: